luk3yx/minetest-formspec_ast/README.md

     an AST.
  - `formspec_ast.unparse(tree)`: Unparses the abstract syntax tree provided and returns a formspec string.
- - `formspec_ast.register_element('modname:element', function())`: Registers
-    a custom element.
-This function may be removed in a future release.
  - `formspec_ast.interpret(string_or_tree)`: Returns a formspec string after (optionally parsing) and unparsing the formspec provided.
  - `formspec_ast.walk(tree)`: Returns an iterator (use this directly in a for